 The Best Authentic BBQ Spot in Every State

 Barbecue is an American staple, from Carolina pork to Texas brisket to Memphis ribs.
 While you could tour the country and try all the amazing barbecue that's out there, you don't have to travel far to get your barbecue fix.
 We rounded up the best place for authentic barbecue in all 50 states based on the best reviews and publications.

 ALABAMA: Big Bob Gibson Bar-B-Q in Decatur

 Claiming to be one of the oldest barbecue restaurants in the world, Big Bob Gibson has been smoking meats for almost 100 years.
-This place has won so many awards, it has an entire page on its website dedicated to the accolades.
+This place has won so many awards, that it has an entire page on its website dedicated to the accolades.
 If a trip to Alabama isn't in the cards for you, Big Bob Gibson ships meats nationwide, so you can enjoy the famous white sauce from 1,000 miles away.

 ALASKA: Big Daddy's Bar-B-Q in Fairbanks